 The RStudio IDE has a number of features that support working with Rcpp, including:

-- Syntax highlighting for C/C++
+- Syntax highlighting for C / C++,

 - Integrated editor support for

-- Tools for package development with Rcpp
+, - Integrated tools for package development with Rcpp.

 Getting Started